krittin-ch/krittin-ch.github.io/content/publication/ba_duckietown/index.md

   focuses on a real-time object detection system and its GPU utilization, and therefore highlights two important improvements at the same time:
   1. enabling more targets for object detection for the Duckietown platform, and
-  2. avoiding CPU utilization by migrating an object detection model to GPU.
+  2. avoiding CPU utilization by migrating an object detection model to GPU. <br/> <br/>

+  If you find this project interesting, please see [**our lab website**](https://www.ce.cit.tum.de/en/lis/home/) for more projects and research opportunities.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.